 Devin Cain, LCPCDevin Cain is a Licensed Clinical Professional Counselor at Southern Maine Health Care.
 Devin completed her undergraduate studies in Psychology at the University of Maine in Orono.
 She then continued her education at William James College in Newton, Massachusetts.
 Devin graduated with a Master’s in Clinical Mental Health Counseling, specializing in Behavioral Health and Medicine.
 While in graduate school, Devin discovered her passion for working with bariatric patients, interning for a full year at a large Bariatric Surgery facility in MA.
 During this time, Devin was certified as a My Hungry Head facilitator and a FreshStart Smoking Cessation facilitator.
 Devin conducts behavioral health assessments for the bariatric program and provides patients with counseling and additional support services as they progress through the program.
 Devin enjoys spending time with her family at the beach, video games, hiking, and other outdoor activities during the summer.

-Chelsea Ferk MS, RD, LDChelsea is a Clinical Dietitian, specializing in bariatric nutrition, at Southern Maine Health Care.
+Chelsea Ferk MS, RD, LDChelsea is a Clinical Dietitian, specializing in bariatric and oncology nutrition.
 Chelsea completed her undergraduate studies in Dietetics at the University of Wisconsin – Stout.
-Chelsea was then accepted into the dietetic internship program at the University of Maine in Orono, where she also earned a Master’s Degree in Food Science and Human Nutrition.
-Currently, she is entering her third year of helping patients achieve their nutrition and weight management goals.
-Outside of the hospital, Chelsea enjoys synchronized skating, downhill skiing, cooking and spending time outdoors.
+She went on to pursue a Master of Science in Food Science and Human Nutrition at the University of Maine, while completing her dietetic internship.
+Chelsea brings over 5 years of experience in educating and motivating patients to achieve their nutrition, lifestyle and weight management goals.
+Outside of the hospital, Chelsea enjoys synchronized skating, downhill skiing, cooking and spending time enjoying the beautiful Maine outdoors.

 The two weight loss surgery options at Southern Maine Health Care are: